-Why You Will Love Riding Electric Bikes In Vermont
+Electric Bikes Tours In Vermont

-Electric bikes are pedal assisted.
+Electric bikes are pedal-assisted.
 They are not completely motorized, like a moped or scooter.
 You still have to peddle in order to for the bike move.
 However, the motor gives you a little turbo boost when you need it.
 This is especially helpful for getting up hills or if you are carrying kids on the back of your bike.
 I was amazed at how much zip they have.
-Just like a regular bike, there are gears and you can adjust the pedal assisted motor from low, to medium to high.
+Just like a regular bike, there are gears and you can adjust the pedal-assisted motor from low to medium to high.

 Lamoille Valley Bike Tours

-Lamoille Valley Bike Tours recently invited my family to try out their bikes.
-We met up with them at Oxbow Park in Morrisville.
-Lamoille Valley Bike Tours is a mobile company that sometimes operates from other locations.
-You may find them on other days in Old Mill Park in Johnson.
+Lamoille Valley Bike Tours invited my family to try out their bicycles.
+They are a mobile company that sometimes operates from multiple locations.
+You will find them in Oxbow Park and on other days in Old Mill Park in Johnson.

 They offer several tour options.
 We choose the self-guided tour so that we could go at our own pace.
-However, they also offer bike and brew, sunset, teahouse, and family picnic tours.
+However, they also offer Bike and Brew, Sunset, Teahouse, and Family Picnic tours.
 LVBT supplies helmets, maps, and paper ride guides that have suggestions for places to stop along the way.

-On the way back to Morrisville we stopped to check out the Lamoille River which runs parallel to the bike path.
-There are a few places where you can get down to the water and dip your toes in.
+On the way back to Morrisville you can stop and check out the Lamoille River which runs parallel to the bike path.
+There are several places where you can get down to the water and dip your toes in.

 Electronic biking with Lamoille Valley Bike Tours is a great activity for families of all ages.
 Their Yuba Spicy Curry Cargo bikes can be outfitted with two child seats (ages 6 months – 6 Years).
 Alternately, it can have one child seat and one padded rear seat (ages 6 yrs- adult).
 Despite the extra weight of two people, you can ride along effortlessly thanks to the pedal assist.